Inspired by Wes Bos' /Uses/ page, I thought I'd create one of my own.

 - I don't spend a lot of time in Terminal but when I do, I use the built in Terminal included with macOS.

-- I’ve used TextExpander for many years and recently caved and upgraded to their subscription service.
+- I've used TextExpander for many years to keep shortcuts and address details I can't be bothered to remember in.

-- I use Clockify for time tracking and Wave Financial for invoicing.
+- I use Toggl for time tracking projects and Xero for invoicing because it supports multi-currency account tracking.

 - Amphetamine is a useful (and free) app for making sure your Mac stays awake.